bmak91/bmak91.github.io/about.md

 published: true
 ---

 After graduating with a BS degree (read that as you like :P) in Biology, I decided I liked messing with code even more.
 So I took a job as a web developer, where I mostly code in PHP and javascript.
-I also know some Java, and am venturing into the world of C#.
+I also know my way around Java, and am venturing into the world of C#.